marpple/FxTS/website/docs_md/getting-started.md

 import { filter, map, pipe, range, reduce, take } from "@fxts/core";
 ```

-If Javascript runtime you use does not support `es2018`, use `esm5` submodule instead as shown below.
+If JavaScript runtime you use does not support `es2018`, use `esm5` submodule instead as shown below.
 ```javascript
 import { filter, map, pipe, range, reduce, take } from "@fxts/core/esm5";
 ```